browserengineering/book/book/scheduling.md

 Here I've chosen to only run tasks on the active tab, which means background tabs can't slow our browser down.

-With this simple task runner, we can now save tasks and execute them later.
+With this simple task runner, we can now queue up tasks and execute them later.
 For example, right now, when loading a web page, our browser will download and run all scripts before doing its rendering steps.
 That makes pages slower to load.
-We can fix this by creating tasks for running scripts later:
+We can fix this by creating tasks for running scripts:

 ``` {.python expected=False}
 class Tab: